magomimmo/modern-cljs/doc/tutorial-18.md

   ...
   :dependencies [...
                  ...
-		         [org.clojure/clojurescript "0.0-1847"]
                  [com.cemerick/piggieback "0.1.0"]
                  ...
                  ...]
   ...
   ...)
 ```

-Note that we needed to add a version of CLJS which is equal or
-newer than `"0.0-1835"`.
-This is because, starting from the
-`"0.0.5"` version, [Piggieback][12] is not compatible with the
-CLJS version implicitely used by the current stable version of the
-[Lein-cljsbuild][6] plugin.

 Then we have to configure the project `:nrepl-options` as follows: